Long May You Run: Background

+Writing

+Reflecting Young's apparent desire to tie up loose ends with Stills and CSNY, several of the songs Young brought to the album sessions had previously been attempted by the group in previous years.
+The album's title track was sung as a duet on CSNY's 1974 "Doom" tour.
+The chorus to "Ocean Girl" bears similarity to the Young/Nash collaboration "War Song", a single from 1972 in support of George McGovern.
+The guitar playing on "Fontainebleau" recalls "Pushed It Over the End", first recorded by the group during the 1974 tour.
+Unused songs "Traces" and "Human Highway" were also recorded during the sessions, as was "Separate Ways", the lead track on Young's then-unreleased 1975 album Homegrown.
+Master takes of each of these songs would appear on 2020's Neil Young Archives Volume II: 1972–1976.

-The album's advance single, "Long May You Run", peaked at #71 on the UK singles chart.
+The album's advance single, "Long May You Run", peaked at No. 71 on the UK singles chart.
 The song was an elegy for Neil Young's first car (which he nicknamed "Mort"), a 1948 Buick Roadmaster hearse that died in 1962 when its transmission blew in Blind River, Ontario.
 Mort was a different vehicle from the 1953 Pontiac hearse, nicknamed Mort 2, that Richie Furay, traveling with Stills, saw Young driving in a Hollywood traffic jam in 1966 that led to the formation of Buffalo Springfield.
 On January 22, 2010, Young performed "Long May You Run" on the final episode of The Tonight Show with Conan O'Brien.
-A few weeks later, Young performed the song during the closing ceremony of the 2010 Winter Olympics in Vancouver, accompanying the extinguishment of the Olympic cauldron.
+A few weeks later, Young performed the song during the closing ceremony of the 2010 Winter Olympics in Vancouver, accompanying the extinguishing of the Olympic cauldron.

+Recording

+The album was recorded at Criteria Studios in Miami, Florida in the Spring of 1976.
+The duo was backed by Stills' backing band of the time, Joe Lala on percussion, Joe Vitale on drums, George "Chocolate" Perry on bass, and Jerry Aiello on organ.
+The group had all appeared on Stills' previous album Illegal Stills which had also been recorded at Criteria a few months prior with producer Don Gehman.